polymorphl/go-kv/README.md

 - `EXEC` - Execute all commands in a transaction block
 - `DISCARD` - Discard all commands in a transaction block

+### Pub/Sub Operations
+- `SUBSCRIBE` - Subscribe to one or more channels for pub/sub messaging

 ### Replication Operations
 - `REPLCONF` - Configure replication parameters (listening-port, capa, GETACK, ACK)
 - `PSYNC` - Synchronize with master server (partial or full sync)